kwqai/practiceAug2024/README.md

-# i have sending these foles on github today.
+# I have sending these files on github today.